Registered Name: OLDHAM COMMUNITY LEISURE LIMITED

 Company Number: IP29372R

 The Chief Executive is responsible for the day to day management of OCL’s affairs, and he is accountable to the Board of Directors, who appoints, remove and fix the Chief Executive’s terms and conditions of employment.

 The Board of Directors ensures that OCL conducts its affairs in accordance with its stated purpose.
 It sets the policies, strategies and objectives, and then supervises the Chief Executive and his staff who are responsible for delivering them.
 The Board is accountable to the members through elections and the power of removal.

-In effect the Industrial and Provident Society (IPS) operates as a leisure trust which offers significant tax advantages and efficiencies which enhance capital re-investment into the facilities.
+In effect the registered society operates as a leisure trust which offers significant tax advantages and efficiencies which enhance capital re-investment into the facilities.

 What does OCL do?

-The company is responsible for the management, operation and development of fourteen Sports Centres/Swimming Pools and Synthetic Pitches in Oldham.
-In addition OCL is responsible for the Bishop Park Pitch and Putt and the bookings of grass pitches and playing fields in the district.
+The company is responsible for the management, operation and development of a number of Sports Centres/Swimming Pools and Synthetic Pitches in Oldham.

 The management team have continued to work hard with partners to secure additional funding to improve the leisure stock within Oldham.
 From small beginnings OCL has:

 - replaced the bowling green carpet at Oldham Sports Centre,

 - refurbished the café at Oldham Sports Centre,